Matthew Whitaker: Private practice and business and political activities (2009–2017)

 From 2009 to 2017, Whitaker was a managing partner of the small general practice law firm Whitaker Hagenow & Gustoff LLP (later Hagenow & Gustoff LLP) in Des Moines.

 In 2011, Whitaker applied for an appointment to the Iowa Supreme Court but was not among the finalists whose names were submitted to the governor for selection for one of the three open seats.

 In 2011, he co-founded Whitaker Strategy Group, a lobbying and consulting firm.

 In 2012, Whitaker and two partners invested, under a venture named MEM Investment, in the purchase and development of an affordable-housing apartment building in Des Moines.
-In 2014, Whitaker's partners left this partnership, and by spring of 2016, the company was unable to complete the renovations on time, and the city terminated the loan agreement.
-The building was then sold and completed by another contractor.
+In 2014, Whitaker's partners left this partnership, and by spring of 2016, after years of rising costs, the building was sold as part of an exit agreement.

 Whitaker was a candidate for the Republican nomination in the 2014 United States Senate election in Iowa.
 He came in fourth in the Republican primary, with 11,909 votes (7.54%).
-Whitaker then chaired the campaign of Sam Clovis, another unsuccessful primary candidate who had been selected to run for Iowa State Treasurer.
+Whitaker then chaired the campaign of Sam Clovis for Iowa State Treasurer.
 Clovis lost in the November 2014 general election.